 Submission and review

 - What kinds of file may I submit?

-- How should I prepare my figures?
+- How do I create and pre-check my CIF?

 - How do I prepare an enhanced figure?